Tropical Depression Usman

-Tropical Depression Usman was a weak but deadly tropical cyclone that impacted the southern Philippines in December 2018.
+Tropical Depression Usman was a weak but deadly tropical cyclone that impacted the southern Philippines in late-December 2018.
 Tropical Depression Usman originated first as a low-pressure area to the east of Palau on December 23.
 Slowly intensifying, the system became a tropical depression two days later.
 The system maintained its intensity while moving in a general west-northwestward direction approaching the eastern portion of the Philippine islands.
 However, due to unfavorable conditions, the depression weakened into a remnant low on December 29, while making landfall over Eastern Samar thereafter.